 The YHHAP Board oversees all YHHAP projects, manages our advocacy operations, and fosters the YHHAP volunteer community.
 Individually, we have each been inspired and humbled by those we serve.
 Together, we are fiercely committed to improving our New Haven community.
-We are the Spring 2019 YHHAP Board, and we look forward to seeing you in action soon.
+We are the Fall 2019 YHHAP Board, and we look forward to seeing you in action soon.

 karen tai, treasurer

-limei vera, Community chair
+limei vera, community chair

-tomas carrillo, Membership chair
+tomas carrillo, membership chair

 ricardo aguilar, fundraising chair